 Academic Suspension: This type of academic sanction is imposed in response to a prolonged period (typically at least two complete semesters) of poor academic performance by the student.
 A student in this category has failed to meet minimum GPA standards after more than 19 hours of study.
-See The Catawba College Catalog for a list of semester hour and GPA thresholds.
 The Provost or his or her designee(s) is responsible for activating this process at the end of the fall and spring semesters upon recommendation from the Academic Policies and Standards Committee.